 Application of SAS Structure in White-Box Cryptography

 This section discusses how S1AS2structural analysis, introduced in Section Ⅲ, applies to the WBC.
 S1AS2 structural analysis can generate a functionally equivalent decryption oracle when given an encryption oracle.
 This does not satisfy the one-wayness of the WBC.
 However, research on the WBC with SAS structure is still in progress.
-In 2019, Shi presented the WBC scheme with a SAS structure [9].
+In 2019, Shi presented the WBC scheme with large block SAS structure [9].
 Shi’s WB model has a Feistel structure and a SAS structure consisting of TBOX.
 The detailed structure for this Shi’s WB model summarizes in TABLE Ⅲ.

 TABLE III.
 Structure Form of Shi’S Wb Model